 - KEEN Voyageur Mid Hiking Boots – break them out by wearing them on walks.
 You must buy good hiking boots!
-I have funky feet and I’ve been buying a new pair of the same hiking boots every two years.
+I have funky feet, and I’ve been buying a new pair of the same hiking boots every two years.
 My shoes last about two years.
 I would recommend going to the REI store and trying on different boots.
 Always test your boots before heading out on a longer hike.
 Never go on a hike with brand new shoes.

 - Sawyer water filter – the best thing that ever happened to me.
 I drink a ton on the trail.
 This water filter is easy to use and very light.
 Always check your filter before you head out.
-Make sure to clean it and store in a place with temperate above freezing.
+Make sure to clean it and store it in a place with temperate above freezing.
 Running out of water (happened to me) is one of the worst things on the trail.
-Also, have a few some water filtration back-up.
+Also, have a few water filtration back-up.

 - Whistle – I’ve never used it so far.
 But, just in case if I see a bear.

 - Bear Spray – I’ve never used on the trail [yet].
-But, I tried it by in the backyard.
+But I tried it by in the backyard.
 This one is super strong.
 I hope I never have to use it.
 However, we have lots of bears here.
 Typically, they just ran away from me.
 However, I feel safer carrying it with me just in case.